Welcome to Yellow Gentian!

 As Yellow Gentian is an independent review site, we create a level playing field for all ski & snowboard manufacturers and brands, whether the ski brands are big or small, well established or new on the market.
 We believe that you can make the best choice for a new ski or snowboard by testing them yourself.
 That is unfortunately impossible for a lot of skiers and boarders.
 Therefor Yellow Gentian provides the test team with an online independent platform to share opinions and provide information where to buy the skis and snowboards at good prices and with attractive deals.
 Yellow Gentian wishes you a lot of fun finding your ski or snowboard by reading our test reviews!!

-What new skis will the 2018 season bring us?
-These skis will be for sale in the fall of 2017, but we aim to test them this season already, to give you the best information about the upcoming season's newcomers.
+To give you a glimpse of what the 2019 ski season will bring us, here are a few newcomers for the next season.
+These skis will be for sale in the fall of 2018, but we aim to test them this season already, to give you the best information about the upcoming season's newcomers.

 |Home||Ski Reviews||Snowboard Reviews||Accessories|